Topological shape transform for thymus structures: Results

 \subsection{Introduction to SampEuler}

 To overcome the sensitivity of ECT to perturbations on input shapes and the information loss of DETECT, we propose to record only the output curves and not the direction $v$ in ECC.
 This shape transform is isometry-invariant.
 To achieve this mathematically, we consider the ECT pushforward measure of $K$, which can be thought of as the probability law of ECCs of $K$ for a given direction chosen uniformly at random.
-The ECT pushforward measure is proven to be injective up to rotations and reflections \cite{curry2022many}.
+The ECT pushforward measure is proven to be injective up to rotations and reflections (different shapes always give different measures)~\cite{curry2022many}.